utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 ### Planned for the future
 * Sends HTTP request to the UTRUST Merchant API when an Order status is updated manually
 * Errors handling class to improve errors logs
-* Compatibility with WooCommerce > 3.0
+* Compatibility with WooCommerce older than 3.0

 ## Screenshots